bankroll-py/bankroll/CONTRIBUTING.md

 ## Setting up your environment

-The included bootstrap script will set up a Python virtual environment and install the necessary dependencies, including the [Interactive Brokers API](http://interactivebrokers.github.io):
+The included bootstrap script will set up a Python virtual environment and install the necessary dependencies:

 ```
 script/bootstrap